PhilT/machines/README.md

 * Several deb sources added making it easier to keep up-to-date with the latest versions
 * Tested on Ubuntu i386/amd64 11.04 minimal
 * Minimal Ubuntu ISO/IMG used for increased security, stability and speed
+* Commands abstracted to provide a consistent configuration syntax

 Motivation